Pragatisharma100/Agentic-AI/Class12/README.md

 )
 ```

+**Run Limit vs. Thread Limit (The Meal Analogy):**
+- **Run limit:** Like how many chapatis you can eat in one sitting (a single conversation turn)
+- **Thread limit:** Like how many chapatis you can eat across the entire day (multiple turns in the same conversation)

-**Setting the right number:** this comes from domain knowledge, not a framework default — e.g. a web-search agent rarely needs more than 5–15 searches per task.
-The developer who understands the business use case should set it, rather than leaving it unbounded or guessing arbitrarily high.
+**Setting the right number:** This comes from domain knowledge, not a framework default — e.g., a web-search agent rarely needs more than 5–15 searches per task.

+---

 ### 2.5 Model Fallback Middleware

-**Purpose:** Graceful degradation if the primary model provider fails (outage, expired key, hard error) — the app shouldn't simply stop working.
+**Purpose:** Graceful degradation if the primary model provider fails.

+**Analogy:** Think of this like having a backup generator for your house.
+When the main power fails, the backup kicks in automatically — your lights stay on, and you don't even notice the switch.
+This middleware is your AI's backup generator.

 ```python
 from langchain.agents.middleware import ModelFallbackMiddleware